 Quick Service Retail

-Developing a drive-thru approach to your retail business can recapture customers by creating quick, low-contact ways to shop.
+Develop a drive-thru approach to your retail business to recapture customers by creating quick, low-contact ways to shop.

 Some customers feel most comfortable only interacting with businesses for the briefest moments.
 In-lane cash kiosks offer layered benefits: contactless tech eliminates the need for hand-to-hand payments, which speeds up transactions and makes cash accounting errorproof.
 Free up your staff’s resources to provide faster service instead of swiping bankcards or counting change.
 Eliminate the middleman, let the customer handle the payment.